Meunier6969/Project-L3-S5-Smart-Library/README.md

    npm install
    ```

+3. Create a `.env` file:
+    - Rename `.envexample` to `.env`.
+    - Add your own information (the OpenAI API key if you want to use the chatbox).

-3. Run the front-end development server:
+4. Run the front-end development server:

    ```bash
    npm run dev